SHIELD-SciTech/pysml/pysml/docs/save_load.md

 - **What it does**: Restores model/optimizer weights, applies `map_location` if requested, and returns metadata (including serialized `ParallelStrategy`) for launch scripts.
 - **Used in scripts**: Example docstrings show reading metadata to resume training from the last epoch counter on any backend.【F:pysml/examples/diffusion.py†L146-L210】
 - **Equivalent APIs**: PyTorch’s `torch.load` + manual assignment, TensorFlow’s `Checkpoint.restore` with `expect_partial()`.

-## Distributed Checkpoints & Elastic Restarts

-### `save_rank_checkpoint`
-- **Reference**: Located in `pysml/distributed/checkpointing.py`.【F:pysml/distributed/checkpointing.py†L1-L190】
-- **What it does**: Writes one shard per rank and emits a JSON manifest capturing world size, tensor-parallel metadata, and custom user annotations.
-- **Used in scripts**: Recommended in the distributed doc when you prototype tensor-parallel RWKV stages so each worker persists only its shard.【F:pysml/docs/distributed.md†L140-L200】
-- **Equivalent APIs**: `torch.distributed.checkpoint.save`, TensorFlow’s parameter-server sharding combined with `tf.train.Checkpoint`.

-### `load_rank_checkpoint`
-- **Reference**: Continuation of the distributed checkpoint module.【F:pysml/distributed/checkpointing.py†L192-L243】
-- **What it does**: Reads the manifest, maps current ranks to stored shards (wrapping when world size changes), and rebuilds metadata dictionaries.
-- **Used in scripts**: Elastic restart walkthrough uses this helper to migrate from 4-way to 8-way training without reinitializing models.【F:pysml/docs/distributed.md†L140-L200】
-- **Equivalent APIs**: `torch.distributed.checkpoint.load`, TensorFlow’s `tf.train.load_checkpoint` when paired with manual shard routing.

 ## Introspection